CIRKLARE/firefox_decrypt/README.md

 python3 firefox_decrypt.py /loot/

-"/loot/" is path to floder that contain logins files
+"/loot/" is path to folder that contain logins files